cjoakim/azure-webapp-docker-python/README.md

 1. Dockerize the app
 1. Deploy as a Docker image to Azure Container Instance
 1. Deploy as a Docker image to Azure App Service
-1. Deploy as a GitHub repo to a Data Science Virtual Machine (DSVM) with Ansible
+1. Deploy as a GitHub repo to a Data Science Virtual Machine (DSVM)

 ## 1. Configure workstation